kmsmith137/ch_frb_l1/MANUAL.md

     In the production L1 server, we plan to set l1b_pipe_timeout=0, but set l1b_buffer_nsamples to some reasonable value (say 4096, corresponding to a 4-second buffer).
     This solution is suitable for a real-time search, since it puts a hard limit on how far L1b can fall behind in its processing (4 seconds) before it is considered an error.
-It only works on Linux, which is fine for the real L1 nodes, but can't be emulated on an osx laptop.
+This configuration only works on Linux, which is OK for the real L1 nodes.
+This configuration is used in example 3 above.

-    In subscale testing, I like to set l1b_pipe_timeout to seom reasonable value (a few seconds).
+    In subscale testing, I like to set l1b_pipe_timeout to a reasonable value (a few seconds).
     In this configuration, there is no hard limit on how far L1b can fall behind cumulatively, as long as it calls PipedDedisperser.get_triggers() frequently enough.
-This configuration is used in all the toy L1 config file examples.
+This configuration is used in examples 1 and 2 above.

   - `l1b_pipe_blocking` (boolean, default=false).